^

 • mixed.

-For a solitary species, clearly defined contours of the affected nodes, located mainly in the basal parts of the lung, are characteristic.
-However, the structure of the lung tissue is not changed.
-The focal form is more widespread, being combined with lymphangitis of surrounding tissues.
+The solitary type is characterized by clearly defined contours of the affected nodes, located mainly in the basal parts of the lung.
+At the same time, the structure of the lung tissue is not changed.
+The focal form is more widespread, combined with lymphangitis of the surrounding tissues.

-Diffusive-lymphatic type radiographically revealed by a heavy pattern of thin linear seals of the peribronchial zone.
-The growth of the pathological focus transforms the strands into vague ones and further with clear boundaries of the shadow, diffusely located along the fields of the lungs.
+The diffuse-lymphatic type is radiologically revealed by a strand pattern of thin linear compactions of the peribronchial zone.
+The growth of the pathological focus transforms the strands into vague and then with clear boundaries shadows, diffusely located along the fields of the lungs.

-The pleural form of mets in the lungs at an early stage is most often mistaken for a picture of exudative pleurisy.
-In rare cases, there is involvement of the pleura in the pathogenic focus.
-On the roentgenogram, a tuberous form of bedding, covering the pulmonary tissues, or effusion (often bilateral), the nature of which varies from the transudate / exudate to the expressed hemorrhagic, is noticeable.
+The pleural form of mets in the lungs at an early stage is most often taken for a picture of exudative pleurisy.
+In rare cases, the involvement of the pleura in the pathogenic focus is observed.
+On the radiograph, tuberous-looking stratifications covering the lung tissues or effusion (often bilateral) are noticeable, the nature of which varies from transudate/exudate to pronounced hemorrhagic.

-The mixed species is characterized by the presence of nodes in the lung tissue along with lymphangitis and effusion of the pleural zone.
+The mixed type is characterized by the presence of nodes in the lung tissue along with lymphangitis and pleural effusion.

 Where does it hurt?